ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

     }
     ```

-    In the above code, the Provider implementation is dynamically selected which is one of the greate advantage of Module services.
+    In the above code, the Provider implementation is dynamically selected, which is one of the great advantages of Module services.

 4. Entry point is consumer, and you can run the `HelloWorld` main method.